 state and metro area salaries, visit

-Invitations to the AIA 2019 Compensation Survey were extended to 9,761 uniquely addressable emailable architecture establishments (i.e., single locations of what might be multiple-location firms), developed from three lists supplied by AIA: its HR Large Firm Roundtable participants, its lists of “firm leaders,” and respondents to the 2017 Compensation Survey.
-In addition, open invitations to complete the survey were published/broadcast by the AIA and its component organizations through a variety of means.
+Invitations to the AIA 2021 Compensation Survey were extended to 12,831 addressable emailable architecture establishments (i.e., single locations of what might be multiple-location firms), developed from five lists supplied by AIA: its HR Large Firm Roundtable participants, its lists of "firm leaders," respondents to the 2019 Compensation Survey, a special request list, and contacts provided by certain components.
+Readex deduped all lists against LFRT by firm.
+In addition, open invitations to complete the survey were published/broadcast by certain components through a variety of means.

-Prior to survey fielding, Readex contacted the list of 139 emailable AIA component leaders to alert them of the upcoming survey and to ask them to spread the word locally.
-After the AIA sent an alert email to the invitation list on April 3, 2019, Readex broadcast initial email requests (in the name of the AIA’s president) to all sample members on April 4, inviting them to participate in the survey by visiting the access-controlled website hosted by Readex Research.
-238 of the email addresses (or 2% of the total) bounced back undeliverable.
+Prior to survey fielding, Readex contacted the list of 135 emailable AIA component leaders to alert them of the upcoming survey and to ask them to spread the word locally.
+After the AIA sent an alert email to the invitation list on February 11, 2021, Readex broadcast initial email requests (in the name of the AIAís president) to all sample members on February 16, inviting them to participate in the survey by visiting the access-controlled website hosted by Readex Research.

-On April 10, reminder emails were sent by Readex to the sample members who had not yet submitted one or the other version of the survey.
-Three additional reminders to nonrespondents were deployed on April 16, April 22, and May 2.
-Throughout the fielding, leaders of the AIA’s various component organizations (local and state chapters) also assisted in prompting local members to participate.
+On February 22, reminder emails were sent by Readex to the sample members who had not yet submitted one or the other version of the survey.
+Four additional reminders to nonrespondents were deployed on February 25, March 1, March 5, and March 10.
+Throughout the fielding, leaders of AIAís various component organizations (local and state chapters) also assisted in prompting local members to participate.

-The survey was closed for processing and tabulation on May 9, 2019.
-A total of 640 unique firms qualified for the main survey, having at least one domestic office with 3 or more architectural staff employees (at least one of whom is full-time).
-These 640 unique firms reported on a total of 959 qualifying locations ("establishments").
-Compensation data was recorded for 9,213 positions.
+The survey was closed for processing and tabulation on March 17, 2021.
+A total of 719 unique firms qualified for the main survey, having at least one domestic office with three or more architectural staff employees (at least one of whom is full-time).
+These 719 unique firms reported on a total of 1,089 qualifying locations ("establishments").
+Compensation data was recorded for 10,675 positions.
 Survey data were edited and cleaned by Readex; compensation data were screened for outliers and trimmed (top and bottom 1% of distribution by position) to enhance reliability.